EmberLightVFX/Gyroflow-to-CSV/README.md

 Step 4.
 Copy the "Comp/Gyroflow Fusion/" folder to "Reactor:/Deploy/Comp/Gyroflow Fusion/".

 Step 5.
+Copy the file "Config/DragDrop/Gyroflow Fusion DragDrop.fu" folder to "Reactor:/Deploy/Config/DragDrop/".
+You might have to manually create the "DragDrop" folder if it does not exist at the destination location.

+Step 6.
 Use the Resolve/Fusion based "Reactor Package Manager" to install the "Vonk Ultra" package.

-Step 6.
+Step 7.
 Read the markdown formatted documentation provided at "Reactor:/Deploy/Docs/Gyroflow Fusion/README.md" for usage instructions.